composi/core/README.md

 }
 run(program)
 ```
-## Optional functions
+## Optional Methods

-Subscriptions is an optional function that contains effects to run when the program starts.
+Subscriptions is an optional method that contains effects to run when the program starts.
 Using @composi/core's `batchEffects` function it is possible to run more than one effect at the same time, say, start a timer and fetch data at the same time.
 Subscriptions is optional.
 In fact, it's just a more convenient and explicit way of running an effect the same way passing an effect as the second value in `init` is.
 Many people will feel more comfortable using a dedicated function for subscriptions that simply tagging on an extra value to `init`.

-Done is an optional function that allows you to do clean when you stop a program, such as stopping timers, animations, etc. When you pass a program to `run`, it returns a function that you can use to stop a program.
+Done is an optional method that allows you to do clean when you stop a program, such as stopping timers, animations, etc. When you pass a program to `run`, it returns a function that you can use to stop a program.
 The following is a simple program that does only one thing--it starts a setInterval.
 At any time we can stop the program and terminate the interval.
 Notice how we use `done` to do this.

 ```javascript